 New Evidence Links Certain Conditions to Increased Levels of NDMA

-On April 1, 2020, the FDA announced that new studies and information from third-party laboratories confirmed the increase in the level of NDMA in ranitidine when the product is stored at higher temperatures.
+On April 1, 2020, the FDA announced that new studies and information from third-party laboratories confirmed the increased level of NDMA in ranitidine when the product is stored at higher temperatures.
 Testing also reportedly indicated that the longer a ranitidine product sits on a store’s shelf or in the home of a consumer, the greater the level of NDMA.

 In the summer of 2019, the FDA was notified that independent testing had discovered NDMA, a probable human carcinogen, in products containing ranitidine.
 While low levels of NDMA are commonly present in foods and water, exposure to higher levels of the substance could potentially lead to an increased risk of cancer.

-Along with its announcement to remove all Zantac products from the market, the FDA is advising consumers to stop taking over-the-counter versions of the product and to get rid of any products they currently possess.
-Consumers who want to continue to use the medication are being asked to consider using a similar product, and those who are prescribed the medication are encouraged to speak with their health care provider or doctor about other options for treatment.
+Along with its announcement to remove all Zantac products from the market, the FDA advises consumers to stop taking over-the-counter versions of the product and to get rid of any products they currently possess.
+Consumers who want to continue to use the medication are asked to consider using a similar product, and those prescribed the medication are encouraged to speak with their health care provider or doctor about other options for treatment.